evanx/webserva/README.md

 - devices can read and write keyspaces according to the permissions of their role
 - devices might pull (read) their bootstrap configuration from a "configuration keyspace"
 - devices might push (write) information into a "monitoring keyspace"

+#### Data collection

+Incidently, we will introduce a standard keyspace role `submitter` which can append to a list, set a new field, and perform some other aggregating commands.
+However it cannot access data created by other submitters.
+This is potentially useful for registries, message hubs and metrics aggregators.

 #### Technical Notes